 (Click on the embedded image to see the story)

 Raphael Shevelev is a California based fine art photographer, digital artist and writer on photography and the creative process.
-He is known for the wide and experimental range of his art, and an aesthetic that emphasizes strong design, metaphor and story.
+He is a Fellow of the Royal Photographic Society of Great Britain, and known for the wide and experimental range of his art, and an aesthetic that emphasizes strong design, metaphor and story.
 His photographic images can be seen and purchased at www.raphaelshevelev.com/galleries.